OSSIndex/vulns/README.md

 * A vulnerability on a vulnerability list somewhere
 * A security advisory published by a product owner
 * A note in a readme
-* A GitHub, Bugzilla, JIRA, or other issue against a project
+* A GitHub, Bugzilla, Jira, or other issue against a project

 To submit an advisory, create an issue which contains the following information.
 Note that the more fields you provide, the faster we will be able to add the advisory to our catelog.
 At a minimum the URL field is required: